10 Clear Indications Truckers Are Not Welcome In Ontario

 1. Cheap Freight Rates – The freight rate from Toronto into the U.S. is dirt cheap, as is domestic freight moving around the province.
 (Freight rates around the province of Ontario have historically been low.)

 1. Insufficient Fuel Card Lock Stations – Most of the fuel to be had by the card lock system isn’t very user friendly.
 This is especially the case for American truckers, who would need an account.
-London has a Flying J and Woodstock has a T.A., so it is possible to get fuel there and a decent shower.
+London has a Flying J, so it is possible to get fuel there and a decent shower.
 But, there are very few card lock stations to accommodate the very high volume of trucks travelling around the province.

 1. Lack of Truck Services – Traveling north of Barrie, ON on the major highways, 400 and 11, the scenery is great.
 However, the services for big trucks and truckers, are virtually non-existent.